 This document began as background for the 2013 stock assessment (Stewart 2014), and has served as an annually updated source for direct evaluation of the data and processing methods employed.
-Beginning in 2017, the IPHC has increasingly moved toward making all data sources available through the website (https://www.iphc.int/data/iphc-secretariat-data).
+Beginning in 2017, the IPHC has increasingly moved toward making all data sources available through the data page on its website.
 Many of these data are now also interactive, such that they can be plotted and investigated to a far greater degree than possible in this or other static documents.
 It is anticipated that this document will be phased out as all data sources are moved to the website.
-Beginning in 2019, links have been added to existing online resources, and some material (where redundant or outdated) has been removed.
+Beginning in 2019, links have been added here to existing online resources, and some material (where redundant or outdated) has been removed.

 For each data source reported, a brief narrative is provided which includes the primary source of information, steps taken to filter and analyze the data, and the key quantities available for subsequent analysis.
-Data sources are described within the categories of: fishery-independent, fishery-dependent, and auxiliary sources of information.
+Data sources are described within these categories: fishery-independent, fishery-dependent, and auxiliary sources of information.
 The level of detail is adjusted annually to allow for additional description of new sources or changes in analysis methods; greater detail presented in previous versions is not repeated annually if there has been no change to the methods or results.

-Also provided in this document is a brief synopsis of important changes made in the current year, as well as a list of data sources or analyses that are not directly used, but are available for comparison and/or future analysis.
-The 2020 stock assessment is provided as a separate document (IPHC-2021-SA-01), as are native stock assessment model input data files (IPHC-2021-SA-03, IPHC-2021-SA-04, IPHC-2021-SA-05, and IPHC-2021-SA-06).
+Also provided in this document is a brief synopsis of important changes made in the current year, as well as a list of data sources or analyses that are not directly used but are available for comparison and/or future analysis.
+The 2021 stock assessment is provided as a separate document (IPHC-2022-SA-01), as are native stock assessment model input data files (IPHC-2022-SA-03, IPHC-2022-SA-04, IPHC-2022-SA-05, and IPHC-2022-SA-06).
+These are available through the IPHC's stock assessment web page along with historical review and assessment analyses.